JonHualde/jonhualde/README.md

 - 🔭 I’m working a web application for Kitesurfers, using NextJS on the Frontend and NestJS on the Backend.
 - 🌱 I’m currently enhancing my frontend expertise, diving into caching strategies and architectural patterns, alongside studying backend design for robust system structures.
-- 2️⃣ Embracing the fundamentals: I'm on a journey to learn C as my next programming milestone to fortify my foundations.
 - 👯 I’m looking to collaborate on open-source projects that make a difference.
 - 💡 I’m eager to collaborate on projects that integrate AI advancements into web technologies.
 - 💬 Ask me about frontend frameworks.